LittleKidd0/downloader-music-spotify/README.md

 ![imagen](https://github.com/user-attachments/assets/c4779395-7cde-49c0-9426-860dfda19d67)

-# This tool is only available for Linux, it will soon be available for Windows.
+# This too is available for Linux and Windows 10 (not tested on previous versions).

 Contact